astropy/astropy-tutorials/tutorials/01-conda_astropy_install.rst

 Many `Astropy affiliated
-packages <https://www.astropy.org/affiliated/>`__ can be found on *astroconda* channel, maintained by AURA and STScI.
+packages <https://www.astropy.org/affiliated/>`__ can be found on *astropy* channel, maintained by AURA and STScI.
 To add this channel to Anaconda's package search list, run the following command:

 ::